sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

             - Change the Admin of the Denom.
 Only the current admin can change the admin.
         - SetMetadata
             - Set the denom metadata of a factory denom.
 Only the current admin can set metadata.
+- EVM
+    - Query
+        - GetEvmAddress
+            - Get the EVM address associated with a Sei address
+        - GetSeiAddress
+            - Get the Sei address associated with an EVM address

 ## Usage